 Some of the more common supermarket accidents that could lead to a compensation claim include:

 - Damaged or faulty shelving.
-A shelving accident caused by damaged or faulty to supermarket shelving leading to trapped fingers, cuts and bruises, or injuries caused because of falling stock.
+A shelving accident caused by damaged or faulty supermarket shelving can lead to trapped fingers, cuts and bruises, or injuries caused because of falling stock.

 - Slips, trips and falls.
 Supermarkets have a duty of care to try and keep the aisles as clear as possible.
 That means that if spillages, cleaning activity, or leaks cause a wet floor, they should be cleared as quickly as possible and warning signs used to prevent slips and falls.